yosh-401-advanced-javascript/lab-00/README.md

 #### Tests
 * Unit tests are done with 'npm test'.
 * Lint tests are run with 'npm list'
-* What assertions were made?
-* What assertions need to be / should be made?

 #### UML
 Link to an image of the UML for your application and response to events